• Skip to primary navigation

 How to pick the best salmon

 In the Pacific NW we are truly spoiled when it comes to salmon.
-In most areas you can find good fish if you know what to look for though.
+In most areas you can find good salmon if you know what to look for though.
 Of course, fresh is best.
 I’m lucky my husband catches most of the salmon we eat locally but I’ve bought my fair share too.
 Here are my tips on choosing the best salmon:

 • Make sure you buy from a reputable place.
 Seafood is not something to buy from a bargain grocer unless they’re specifically known for fresh fish.